 Online pharmacies are sometimes less expensive than regular pharmacies.
 Contact your insurance company to see if they have a recommended online pharmacy that will help you save money.

 Topical treatments pose a challenge for many people with psoriasis and other dermatological conditions.
 They can be messy and time-consuming to apply, which can cause people to use them inconsistently or to stop altogether.
-People with skin conditions tend to use oral medications more consistently than topical ones.
-In a study of 322 people with chronic skin conditions, 86 percent of oral prescriptions were filled — compared to 65 percent of topical treatments.

 Consider reframing the process of applying psoriasis topicals.
-Instead of yet another chore you need to do to manage your psoriasis, perhaps you can turn it into an enjoyable skin care ritual.
+Instead of viewing it as another chore you need to do to manage your psoriasis, perhaps you can turn it into an enjoyable skin care ritual.
 You can try applying your topical treatment while listening to your favorite music or podcast.
 You can also use this time to apply any over-the-counter moisturizers that are part of your routine.
 Set aside the time needed for the treatments to absorb to read a book or watch a TV show.

-Topical treatments can come in a variety of textures — many are thick ointments.
-Some people find thicker, greasier formulations bothersome and so may not use them consistently.
+Topical treatments come in a variety of textures — many are thick ointments.
+Some people find thicker, greasier formulations bothersome and thus may not use them consistently.
 If the texture of your topical is a problem, ask your doctor about a different formulation.
 A lighter lotion or foam may be available.
 Foams are particularly well-suited for scalp psoriasis.

 Ultimately, if you find yourself unable to stick to a topical treatment routine, share your concerns with your dermatologist.
 They may be able to prescribe an oral treatment or an injected biologic treatment.